=Revamped: November 7, 2015= My new notes are in bold

 The weight of the news hit Drizzt like a giant brick wall.
 So he had been right in bringing her.
 Forget his reputation, and forget the family's (do forgive him) reputation; a person's life, especially that of a child, was much more important!

-Ahnnie lingered a little longer, and when Mallik and Simon were hurrying to join, she quickly grabbed Drizzt's wrist and dragged him speedily towards the outskirts of the festival.
+Ahnnie lingered beside the drow a while longer, and when she saw Mallik and Simon hurrying towards her, she quickly grabbed Drizzt's wrist and dragged him speedily for the outskirts of the festival.
 The run took several minutes, perhaps longer, but Drizzt's blood was racing as he wondered what was happening.
+His eyes, as teary as ever, were mostly squinted.
 Several times, he thought he heard (and saw!) his captor snatching things from vendors.

 "We're in a cave," she said, confirming Drizzt's suspicions.